-Southern Corn Dip will become one of your snaking downfalls, cream cheese, organic sweet corn, sweet red bell peppers, spicy pickled jalapeno peppers, unsalted butter, Ro-Tel tomatoes, and Cajun Spices come together for an Epic Appetizer that can be served on crunchy tortilla chips.
+Southern Corn Dip will become one of your snacking downfalls, cream cheese, organic sweet corn, sweet red bell peppers, spicy pickled jalapeno peppers, unsalted butter, Ro-Tel tomatoes, and Cajun Spices come together for an Epic Appetizer that can be served on crunchy tortilla chips.

-I’m not going to lie this Southern Corn Dip has taken me, hostage.
+I’m not going to lie.
+This Southern Corn Dip has taken me hostage.
 It’s that addictive!
 How can you go wrong with an appetizer that contains those yummy ingredients and can be served as a Southern-Style side dish or appetizer?
 I prefer mine served over crispy tortilla chips or corn chips, but you eat yours; however, you enjoy eating it.

-When I make this, I love to top my portion with freshly diced avocados, oh my gosh so good!
+When I make this, I love to top my portion with freshly diced avocados.
+Oh my gosh, so good!
 My husband hates avocados, so I keep it to just my share.
 Can you believe a born and raised Florida native hates avocados?
 Yep, along with watermelon, cucumbers, and several other things.

 You can add a few different toppings to spruce it up if you like as well, such as crisp bacon, cheddar cheese, diced avocados, fresh slices of jalapenos (watch out for the seeds and membranes though Y’all, you don’t want to set your mouth on fire)

 I have to apologize for the photos, and the weather has not been kind for natural lighting, so they are a bit off.
 I will probably be re-doing the images soon.
 Thanks for understanding my imperfections at times.
 I appreciate Y’all.

 Tips for the Southern Corn Dip Recipe